Stacey-dev/kottans-frontend/README.md

 :zap: The new thing for me is that it's better to start designing from the smallest viewport and then go bigger.

-:bell: The other important thing for small screens is to make tap-targets' size at least 48x48px.
+:bell: The other important thing: for small screens is to make tap-targets' size at least 48x48px.

 ![Responsive](/task_responsive_web_design/Udacity-responsive-web-design.jpg)